bamboo-firewall/docs/README.md

 You can join the following groups or channels to discuss or ask questions about Bamboo Firewall, and to keep yourself informed of the latest Bamboo Firewall updates:

-- Seek help when you use TiDB
+- Seek help when you use BambooFW
     - Slack
       channels: [#everyone (Vietnamese, English)](https://join.slack.com/t/bamboo-firewall/shared_invite/zt-207jwcvcl-tIXUfYBKoe6TNPcce6iqXw)